About Slash Tech

 How we think.

-Visibility only matters when it leads to action.
+Visibility only matters if it leads to action

 The team.

-• Field experience across hardware, firmware, and operations
+• Experience across hardware, software, and on-site operations

 Founder